Jeffrey-05/Jeffrey-05/README.md

-- 👋 Hi, I’m @Jeffrey-05
+- 👋 Hi, I’m @Jeffrey
-- 👀 I’m interested in ...
+- 👀 I’m interested in ...Machine Learning
 - 🌱 I’m currently learning ...Artificial intelligence
-- 💞️ I’m looking to collaborate on ...programers used for perdiction
+- 💞️ I’m looking to collaborate on ...Programers
 - 📫 How to reach me ...on WhatsApp - 6384505859

 <!---